KiraResari/ceal-chronicler-f/Protocol.md

 [Time elapsed so far: 114.25 hours]

+# 24-Dec-2024

+* Now continuing with this
+* First of all, I want to fix a bug that I came across while testing:
+  * Trying to load a chronicle while a location is opened causes an `PointInTimeNotFoundException`
+  * I could go into detail in analyzing this, but I'm fairly certain that the issue here (and it would probably also happen in the character view) is that loading a chronicle while inside a view presently does not return to the overview view, which naturally causes trouble if the loaded chronicle has different points in times, characters and locations
+  * Yes, that was an easy fix!

 # TODO

-* Bug:  Trying to load a chronicle while a location is opened causes an `PointInTimeNotFoundException`
 * Issue: Messages when deleting keys use the ID of the point in time instead of the name

 # User Story